cameronkollwitz/swarmprom/README.md

 ![Unsee](https://raw.githubusercontent.com/cameronkollwitz/swarmprom/master/grafana/screens/unsee.png)

-## Monitoring applications and backend services
+## Monitoring Applications and Backend Services

 You can extend swarmprom with special-purpose exporters for services like MongoDB, PostgreSQL, Kafka, Redis and also instrument your own applications using the Prometheus client libraries.